zenml-io/zenml/docs/book/advanced-guide/pipelines/scheduling-runs.md

 pipeline_instance.run(schedule=schedule)
 ```

-You can also optionally specify an `end_time` for the schedule if you want it not
-to run after a certain moment.
-Similarly, the boolean `catchup` parameter can be
-used to specify whether a recurring run should catch up (i.e. backfill pipeline
+You can specify an optional `end_time` for the schedule to prevent it from running after a certain time.
+The `catchup` parameter, which is a boolean, can be used to specify whether a recurring run should catch up (i.e. backfill pipeline
-runs) if it is behind schedule, if you paused the schedule, for example.
+runs) on missed runs if it has fallen behind schedule.
+This can happen, for example, if you paused the schedule.
 In the context of scheduled cron or pipeline jobs, backfilling refers to running
 a missed job for a specific period in the past.
 For example, if a pipeline
 misses a scheduled run at 12:00 PM, backfilling can be used to run the pipeline